I asked Dr. Michele Pendrak to share what she has observed and learned about Retinol by seeing hundreds of patients. Here is what she shared:

 2) scarring.

 We have three layers to our tear film.
 The top layer is oil, which acts as a moisture seal to prevent evaporation.
-We get this oil from the approximately 25 meibomian glands that run vertically along each of our upper and lower eyelids.
+We get this oil from the approximately 25 meibomian glands running vertically along our upper and lower eyelids.
 86% of dry eye falls under the category of evaporative dry eye ¹ - meaning we don’t have enough oil.
 It is currently estimated that approximately 49 million Americans have dry eye - compare this to the fact that 3 million have glaucoma².

-Dry eye symptoms can also include red, burning, scratchy, stinging, and watery eyes (yes I know that last one is counterintuitive!).
+Dry eye symptoms can also include red, burning, scratchy, stinging, and watery eyes (yes, I know that last one is counterintuitive!).
 If left untreated, it can even lead to corneal scarring and nerve damage.

 And - you guessed it - the retinoids are at the top of the list of offenders that are known to cause damage to the meibomian glands.

 This atrophy is darn near impossible to reverse.
-Studies have found retinoic acid “alters meibomian gland epithelial cell gene expression, reduces the activity of cell survival mediators, inhibits proliferation, and induces meibocyte cell death.”³ In other words - it kills our meibomian glands.
+Studies have found retinoic acid "alters meibomian gland epithelial cell gene expression, reduces the activity of cell survival mediators, inhibits proliferation, and induces meibocyte cell death." ³ In other words - it kills our meibomian glands.

 Once you've seen a parade of meibomian glands completely atrophied by-products such as retinoids day in and day out, you can't go back!